krishshah9944/StyleSync-Inventory-Intelligence/README.md

 StyleSync Inventory Intelligence is an AI-driven solution designed specifically for fashion retailers and inventory management systems.
 Leveraging Crew AI, this project analyzes inventory data to provide real-time insights, demand forecasting, and actionable recommendations to optimize stock levels and boost sales performance while minimizing deadstock.

+The system retrieves data from **Google Trends** and **Google Events** using **SerpAPI**, enhancing trend analysis and enabling better forecasting of customer demand.
+It uses Custom Tools to do the same.

 ## ✨ Features

 - 📊 **Inventory Analysis**: Monitor inventory levels and track product performance.
 - 🔥 **Actionable Insights**: Receive recommendations for restocking, promotions, and markdowns.
 - 📈 **Trend Analysis**: Understand evolving trends in product styles and consumer preferences.
+- 🔍 **Google Trends & Events Integration**: Uses SerpAPI to fetch relevant fashion trends and event data.
 - 🤖 **Crew AI Integration**: Utilizes Crew AI for advanced data processing and analytics.
 - ♻️ **Deadstock Minimization**: Helps identify slow-moving stock and suggest strategies to reduce deadstock.